Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 TCU Stats and Trends

-- TCU is 0-2 against the spread and 2-1 overall in games when it puts up more than 23.3 points.
+- TCU is 0-2 against the spread and 2-1 overall when the team scores more than 23.3 points.

-- This season the Horned Frogs have three turnovers, two fewer than the Longhorns have takeaways (5).
+- This year the Horned Frogs have three turnovers, two fewer than the Longhorns have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.